 A Lack of Feedings – Some babies are just a bit lazy and others often fall asleep while eating.
 These missed feedings could be a reason for lower milk supply.
 But if the baby still gaining weight there is no problem.

-Medical Conditions – Frequent hormonal imbalances, gland issue or if you have had thyroid issues could be the reason for lower milk supply.
-So, speak with your doctor to find the best option for you and your baby.
+Medical Conditions – Frequent hormonal imbalances, gland issues or if you have had thyroid issues could be the reason for lower milk supply.
+So, speak to your doctor to find the best option for you and your baby.

 How to increase your milk supply

-First of all you need to relax and breath.
+First of all, you need to relax and breathe.
 Don’t worry too much.
 You and your body need time to adjust.
 And don’t be afraid to ask for help.
 Here are some tips which may help you to increase your milk supply.

 1. Breastfeeding on demand – This is one of the best ways to increase your milk supply.
 Newborns eat frequently and when breastfeeding your baby on demand your body will produce more milk.